rodrigo0345/rodrigo0345/README.md

-Hi 👋 My name is Rodrigo Casanova
+Hello there!
+My name is Rodrigo Casanova
 =================================

 Im a student at Universidade do Minho
 -------------------------------------

-Currently I´m in the first year of Engineering and management of information systems!
+I´m currently in my first year of Engineering and Management of Information Systems!

+I´m studying OpenGL and C++ on my own as graphics is a toppic that really got my curiosity.

+Open to colaborate on Open-Source projects for sure!😉

+Still got no idea

-* 🌍  I'm based in Braga
+* 🌍  I'm based in Braga/Portugal
 * ✉️  You can contact me at [rodrigocralha@gmail.com](mailto:rodrigocralha@gmail.com)

 ### Skills